-The master control is located in the cab of the vehicle and has a toggle switch on the dashboard.
-The toggle switch is used to energize the engine stop/start system and the throttle control options, which may be located in the cab, at the platform, or on the pedestal.
-When the light is lit, the toggle switch is energizing these systems.
-If the unit is not equipped with engine stop/start, two-speed throttle or 12V hydraulic power, it will not require a master control.
+The master control is located in the cab of the vehicle and may be a display, switch panel or switch is in the dash.
+The switch is used to energize the engine stop/start system and the throttle control options, which may be located in the cab, at the platform, or on the pedestal.
+When the light is lit, the switch is energizing these systems.
+If the unit is not equipped with engine stop/start, two-speed throttle or 12V hydraulic power, it may have only a PTO switch.